Mapwize/mapwize-ui-android/README.md

 - `restrictContentToVenue` to show only the related venue on the map.
 Builder takes either a venueId or a venue object.
 - `restrictContentToOrganization` to show only the venues of that organization on the map.
 Builder takes an organization id.

+### UI Settings

+The following parameters are available to show or hide some components :

+`menuButtonHidden` set to true to hide the menu button in the search bar `followUserButtonHidden` set to true to hide the follow user mode button `floorControllerHidden` set to true to hide the floor controller `compassHidden` set to true to hide the compass

 ## Information button

 When users select a Place or a PlaceList, either by clicking on the map or using the search engine, you might want to give the possibility to the user to open a page of your app about it.
 Think about shops or exhibitors for example for which your app probably has a page with all the details about.